×

 How Medical Practitioners May Refute Malpractice Claims

 Powerful medical organizations, like hospitals, have plenty of experience defending against medical malpractice claims.
-They may use various defense strategies, like attempting to prove that the care you received did not deviate from the standard or trying to refute the connection between your injury or illness and the improper care in question.
+They may use various defense strategies, like attempting to prove that the care you received did not deviate from the standard or refuting the connection between your injury or illness and the improper care in question.
 In some cases, they may even blame the victim or others and attempt to prove you were responsible for your injuries.

 What You Should Do if You Believe You Received Improper Medical Care